codemicro/rss/.github/README.md

 ----

+## This project is not maintained

+This project has been succeeded by [Walrss](https://github.com/codemicro/walrss) - it does the same thing as this, but better.

+---

 This is a small collection of Python scripts that generate RSS email digests from a predefined set of feeds.
 When run, they will collect all RSS entries that were published the previous day, compiles them into an email and sends that to a given address.

 ![Sample email](sample.png)